Yudelina Mejía: Career

 Mejía took up weightlifting at the age of 16.
 Her aunt encouraged her to get involved in a sport to get out of the house while she was taking care of her ailing grandmother.

 Mejía won the silver medal in the women's 81 kg event at the 2021 Pan American Weightlifting Championships held in Guayaquil, Ecuador.
 She also won the silver medal in the same event at the 2022 Pan American Weightlifting Championships held in Bogotá, Colombia.
 In the same year, Mejía competed in the women's 81 kg event at the World Weightlifting Championships held in Bogotá, Colombia.

 Mejía won two medals, including gold, at the 2023 Central American and Caribbean Games held in San Salvador, El Salvador.
 She won the gold medal in the women's 87 kg Snatch event and the silver medal in the women's 87 kg Clean & Jerk event.
 A few months later, she competed in the women's 81 kg event at the 2023 World Weightlifting Championships held in Riyadh, Saudi Arabia.
 In October 2023, Mejía won the silver medal in the women's 81 kg event at the Pan American Games held in Santiago, Chile.

 In February 2024, Mejía won the silver medal in the women's 81 kg event at the Pan American Weightlifting Championships held in Caracas, Venezuela.

 In August 2024, she competed in the women's 81 kg event at the Summer Olympics held in Paris, France.
 She lifted 256 kg in total and finished in fifth place.
+She won the 86 kg category gold medal in clean and jerk and silver in snatch at the 2026 Central American and Caribbean Games.